ddworken/hishtory/README.md

 But if you'd like to self-host the hishtory backend, you can!
 The backend is a simple go binary in `backend/server/server.go` (with [prebuilt binaries here](https://github.com/ddworken/hishtory/tags)).
 It can either use SQLite or Postgres for persistence.

-To make `hishtory` use your self-hosted server, set environment variable `HISHTORY_SERVER` to your domain.
-For example if you use Bash, put `export HISHTORY_SERVER=https://api.example.com` at the end of your `.bashrc`.
+To make `hishtory` use your self-hosted server, set the `HISHTORY_SERVER` environment variable to the origin of your self-hosted server.
+For example, put `export HISHTORY_SERVER=http://my-hishtory-server.example.com` at the end of your `.bashrc`.

 Check out the [`docker-compose.yml`](https://github.com/ddworken/hishtory/blob/master/backend/server/docker-compose.yml) file for an example config to start a hiSHtory server using postgres.